School of Education news

 Postgraduate training to teach online advice sessions

-Thinking of a career in teaching?
+Thinking of a career as a primary or secondary teacher?
 If you have an undergraduate degree or are currently studying for one, join one of our online events to learn more about teaching as a career, what the course entails, and get tips for application and interview success.
-We are running separate events for primary teaching or secondary teaching…
+We are running separate events for primary…

 Continue Reading